Mike's USMLE Prep Tips

 USMLE Prep can be a daunting task.
 You want to do your best on each of these tests.
 You may be wondering what USMLE Exam Books to read, what's the best way to prepare for USMLE CS and whether First Aid USMLE is all it's cracked up to be.

 You might also have questions about USMLE World or Kaplan for QBanks.
-Below you'll find my answers to each of these questions.
-So far I've passed USMLE Step 1, USMLE CS, and USMLE Step 2 CK and done well on each exam.
+Below you’ll find my answers to each of these questions.
+So far I’ve passed USMLE Step 1, USMLE CS, and USMLE Step 2 CK and USMLE Step 3.
 These are the strategies I used to succeed on these important exams.

 USMLE Step 1